Entries from June 2008 ↓

 - Tenses should agree.

 - Person should agree.
-In other words, pick lines that have all been written in either first or third person.
+In other words, pick lines that have been written either all in first person or all in third person.

 - Give credit.
 At the end, list each poet’s full name.
 Include the name of the poem in quotes.